random1001/MP3_handle/README.md

 python mp3_edit.py "Artist" "Album"
 #Artist and Album are optional

-#Add Titles.txt to change title in metadata of mp3 file(optional):
+#Add Titles.txt to cd to change title in metadata of mp3 file(optional):
 Track_1
 Track_2
 ...

-#Add Names.txt to change names of files in directory (optional):
+#Add Names.txt to cd to change names of files in directory (optional):
 Track.mp3
 Test_track.mp3
 ...

-#Note: Not all codecs are supprted
+#Note: Not all codecs are supported